Heat Pump Installation Considerations

 - Heat rises — While an indoor unit might deliver some heat to the floor above, it won’t send any heat to the floor below.
 Likewise, cool air from a first floor unit in air conditioning mode will not cool floors above it.
 Heated air is unlikely to get past a stairwell going up and cooled air is unlikely to flow past a stairway going down.

-- Coordinating thermostats — The interaction among existing thermostats can be tricky.
-If an existing thermostat (for example, for a boiler) is in a space heated by a heat pump, then that boiler thermostat may never fall below its setpoint and may never ask for heat.
+- Avoid thermostat conflicts — Combining multiple heating systems in the same space can be tricky.
+If, for example, a boiler thermostat is in a space heated by a heat pump, then that boiler thermostat may never fall below its setpoint and may never ask for heat.
 As a result, other areas served by the same zone (such as bedrooms served by the boiler but not by the heat pump) may become cooler than desired.
-If you are not adding multiple heat pumps to cover the entire boiler zone, consider moving the boiler thermostat to another part of the boiler zone during your heat pump installation.
+If it’s not possible to install enough heat pumps to heat the whole home, then we recommend installing enough to displace entire boiler zones.

-- Height — Indoor units work well when installed high on a wall but height can also make them hard to reach when it comes time to clean the filter or service the indoor unit.
+- Height —Indoor units work well when installed high on a wall but installing them too high can make them hard to reach when it comes time to clean the filter or service the indoor unit.

 Indoor unit types